 TASTE OF TUSCANY

 Of all the cheeses produced in Tuscany, Pecorino is probably the most iconic.
 When made using the traditional methods, it has a distinctive salty taste and a dry, granular texture from the extended aging process, during which it is dry-salted a number of times.

 The sharp, smoky flavour marries so beautifully with the cuisine and it’s a perfect accompaniment to breads, wines and pasta sauces.
 My tip is to try it cubed and dipped in some local honey and you’ll never look back.

-My own personal love affair with cheese (in fact we’re childhood sweethearts) is the reason Pienza is one of my favourite places on our Tuscan itineraries.
-I’d love to share it with you…
+Our own personal love affair with cheese (in fact we’re childhood sweethearts) is the reason Pienza is one of our favourite places on our Tuscan itineraries.
+We’d love to share it with you 🙂